getgrav/grav/README.md

 > You can use any password when you manually put it in this `.yaml` file.
 However, when you change your password in the admin, it must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters.

-By default you can access the admin by pointing your browser to `http://yoursite.com/admin`.
-Here you simply log in with the `username` and `password` you entered above.
+By default, you can access the admin by pointing your browser to `http://yoursite.com/admin`.
+You can simply log in with the `username` and `password` set in the YAML file you configured earlier.

 > After logging in, your **plaintext password** will be removed and replaced by an **encrypted** one.

 # Standard Free & Paid Pro Versions

-If you have been following the blog, twitter, gitter.im chat etc, you probably already know now that our intention is to provide two versions.
+If you have been following the [blog](http://getgrav.org/blog), [Twitter](https://twitter.com/getgrav), [gitter.im chat](https://gitter.im/getgrav/grav), etc., you probably already know now that our intention is to provide two versions of this plugin.

-The **standard free version**, is actually still very powerful, and has more functionality than most commercial flat-file CMS systems.
+The **standard free version**, is very powerful, and has more functionality than most commercial flat-file CMS systems.

-We also intend to release in the near future a more feature-rich **pro version** that will have enhanced functionality and some additional nice-to-have capabilities.
+We also intend to release in the near future a more feature-rich **pro version** that will include enhanced functionality, as well as some additional nice-to-have capabilities.
 This pro version will be a **paid** plugin the price of which is not yet 100% finalized.